...

 Similarly, suppose a plaintiff has pre-existing conditions aggravated by the incident.
 In that case, it can be difficult to establish how much of their condition is attributable to the defendant's conduct versus underlying health issues.
 Courts may require medical experts to differentiate between pre-existing and accident-related injuries to determine the specific impact of the defendant's actions on the plaintiff's health.

-Proving the actual cause of a fatal accident can often be difficult because the deceased side of the story can’t be told by the decedent.
+Proving the actual cause of a fatal accident can often be difficult because the decedent can't tell the deceased's side of the story.

 Baumgartner Law FIrm